November 15, 2025

 Start Small: The 2-Hour Sunday Session

 Don't try to prep every meal for the entire week right away.
-Start with a focused 2-hour session that sets you up for success:
+Instead, start with a focused 2-hour session that sets you up for success without overwhelming you.

 Hour 1: Protein and Grains